World ports Covid19

 Ship agents of the Wilhelmsen group, active in 2200 locations worldwide, are reporting three times per day on port-related regulations and restrictions.
 These are kept updated through an online map.
 You can subscribe here to receive a daily update in your mailbox.
 The port agency S5 also has a portal.

-On the website of BIMCO, the global association of shipowners, operators, managers, brokers and agents, you will also find latest information on measures taken by various countries to combat the COVID-19 outbreak that could impact sea transport.
-The page is updated regularly, up to several times a day.
+On the website of BIMCO, the global association of shipowners, operators, managers, brokers and agents, you will also useful information on its COVID19 portal.

 Where do I find operational guidance as a port based on global best practice?